October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 What Kind of Fertilizer Do Zinnias Need?

 A balanced fertilizer, like a 10-10-10 or 20-20-20 blend, works well for zinnias.
-Too much nitrogen can cause them to produce lots of lush, green leaves but few flowers.
+If they get too much nitrogen though then they can begin to give you fewer flowers and instead more leaves.

 When to Fertilize:

-- Before planting: Mix compost or a slow-release fertilizer into the soil.
+• Before planting: Mix compost or fertilizer into the soil.

 Signs of Over-fertilization: